-1. With a volumetric pipette, transfer 25 mL of the iodine solution labeled $I_2$ into a 100 mL Erlenmeyer flask.
+1. Using a volumetric pipette, transfer 25 mL of the iodine solution labeled $I_2$ into a 100 mL Erlenmeyer flask.

 2. Titrate the content of the Erlenmeyer flask with the sodium thiosulfate solution.
-When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colorless.
+When the liquid turns pale yellow, add ten drops of the starch solution and continue to titrate until the solution becomes colorless.
 Record the titration volume $V_2$ .